 The Battle of Hastings, fought on 14 October 1066, proved to be a pivotal event in the long run – with medieval continental Europeans gaining their foothold in the political affairs of the British islanders.
 And while the battle in itself was not as decisive as one would be inclined to think (English resistance continued till 1070 AD), the encounter was surely hard fought with the Normans just about managing to clinch their victory from the jaws of defeat.
-To that end, in view of this historically interesting (and rather notable) episode, let us take a gander at 12 things you should know about the Battle of Hastings.
+To that end, in view of this historically interesting (and rather notable) episode, let us take a gander at the armies and tactics of the Battle of Hastings.

 In essence, the statuses and roles pertaining to knighthood in 11th century AD Normandy were not defined by stringent requirements (like in later centuries), except for their ‘noble’ births.
 And while the hierarchy system of feudalism was beginning to extend its roots during the epoch, the majority of the lords actually kept more knights than their dukes would need during times of wars and crisis.
 This political scope rather alludes to a decentralized state of affairs, with various power centers stretched across the Norman realm, nominally headed by the duke.